 Suppliers shall provide workers with appropriate workplace health and safety information and training in their primary language or in a language the worker can understand for all identified workplace hazards that workers are exposed to, including but not limited to mechanical, electrical, chemical, fire, and physical hazards.
 Health and safety related information shall be clearly posted in the facility or placed in a location identifiable and accessible by workers.
 Training is provided to all workers prior to the beginning of work and regularly thereafter.
-Workers shall be encouraged to raise safety concerns.
+Workers shall be encouraged to raise any health and safety concerns without retaliation.

-C. ENVIRONMENTAL
+C. Environmental